 What Is An LLC?

 This post is the second in a series of three which will explore the differences between a sole proprietorship, an LLC and a corporation.
+See a comparison of all 3 business types in our infographic.

 A Limited Liability Company (LLC) is a business structure that is owned and managed by members who are granted limited liability.
 Unlike a sole proprietorship, an LLC provides a separation between personal assets and the profits of a business.
 For example, if a sole proprietorship goes under, the owner can also lose their personal finances because they are inextricably linked.
 If an LLC starts to tank financially, the owner or partners will not be vulnerable to lose their personal finances.